 The Polymer Study Tours can only take place with the assistance of some outside sponsorship, for which we are most grateful.

-Two Polymer Study Tours ran last year at Napier Edinburgh and Manchester, and were a great success.
+Two Polymer Study Tours ran in 2017 at Napier Edinburgh and Manchester, and were a great success.
 The Horners contribute £10,000 each year to the cost of the Tours which together with the money from sponsors covers all the running costs.
 We are also indebted to the administrative support we receive from IoM3.

 Comments from the teachers are always complimentary as illustrated by this sample from this year’s delegates: